scasgonzal/phc7054_stat_distributions/README.md

-# phc7054_stat_distributions
+# PHC 7054 Advanced Biostatistics III: Statistical Distributions
-Course notes for Advanced Biostatistics III
+These are the course notes for the third semester of theoretical biostatistics, as currently taught by Prof. Gabriel Odom at Florida International University.